UIM-Community/selfmonitoring/README.md

 - NisBridge Checkup (With HA Support)
 - Probe on hub checkup with HA Support (Callback & Down state).
 - Hub robots intermediate and spooler checkup.
-- UMP Monitoring
+- (remote) UMP monitoring
+- Distsrv deployment monitoring.
+- Hub uptime (when a hub restarted)

 > Feel free to PR new monitoring

 # Installation and configuration guide

 > First of all, dont use nim_login and nim_password if you package the probe.
-Use these field when you run the script manually on the system.
+Use these fields when you run the script manually on the system.

-Dont forget you need perluim framework for this probe.
+Dont forget you need perluim R3.0+ framework for this probe.
 Find the framework [HERE](https://github.com/fraxken/perluim)

 ### Setup section